alejandro-colomar/https.alejandro-colomar.com/README.rst

 Kubernetes | OpenShift
 ======================

-There are scripts to deploy using kubernetes or openshift.
-The procedure is exactly the same as above, replacing the word "swarm" by "kubernetes" or "openshift" as needed.
+To use kubernetes or openshift, simply replace "swarm" by "kubernetes" or "openshift", in the variable WWW_DK_ORCHESTRATOR in
+<./etc/www/config.sh>.
+Then, and after setting up the corresponding
+cluster, follow the same steps above.